hambooru/pint/README.md

 ## Supporting this project
 This project is free and open-source with no intentions of ever going paid.

-If you really want to though, you may [buy me a coffee](https://www.buymeacoffee.com/nafu), to help improve this project further.
+If you really want to though, you can star the project or you may [buy me a coffee](https://www.buymeacoffee.com/nafu), to help improve this project further.
 Thanks a lot!

 ## License
 This extension is licensed under the GPLv3 License.